 Then put a cutting board on top.
 Push down to squeeze out the moisture.
 (This only works if your cutting board is smaller than the rim of our sheet pan).

 Fllip the hole thing over so the cutting board is now on the bottom and you can lift the sheet pan off the top.
-This allows you to free up the sheet pan for the next step.
+This allows you to free up the sheet pan for roasting the eggplant.

 Prepare Baking Pan and 3 Sheet Pans